Loading...

 Let's see if you understood that with this quick check.

-Car slows down from 30 metres per second to 20 metres per second.
+Car slows down from 30 meters per second to 20 meters per second.

 Welcome back.

-Well you should have realised that the change in velocity is minus 10 metres per second, that indicates that the speed has decreased and that must mean that the car is decelerating.
+That indicates that the speed has decreased, and that must mean that the car is decelerating.

 So we've already calculated accelerations using the equation, but we can use exactly the same equation to calculate decelerations.